quinny233/awake-template/content/posts/shopify-theme-inspector.md

 To begin using this tool and exploring which aspects of the Liquid code could be improved, there are a few initial steps to setup:

-*prereqs.
+*Prereqs.
 You must be using Chrome as your web browser, and have access to the Store Owner account of the Shopify Store you are looking to inspect.*

-\
 1. Start by installing the Chrome Extension called "Shopify Theme Inspector for Chrome" - here's a link <https://chrome.google.com/webstore/detail/shopify-theme-inspector-f/fndnankcflemoafdeboboehphmiijkgp>

 2. Navigate to your Shopify Store within the Chrome browser.